 - Take care of each other’s needs: Pay attention to each other’s needs and desires.
 It only goes on to show how much you care about your partner’s concerns and preferences.
 Recognizing and acting on your partner’s needs goes a long way in establishing mutual respect in a relationship

 - Learn to forgive: Practicing forgiveness in a relationship is extremely important.
 Don’t hold on to mistakes.
-It’ll only lead to resentment, which will cause disrespect and eventually ruin the relationship.
+As we said, love without respect has no value, and holding on to mistakes will only lead to resentment, which will, in turn, cause disrespect and eventually ruin the relationship.
 We all make mistakes.
 Don’t pull each other down or make each other feel worse about it

-Partners should be able to communicate honestly and without hesitation, encourage each other, take major decisions together, compromise when matters affect both parties, and, most importantly, not cross boundaries.
+Partners should be able to communicate honestly and without hesitation, encourage each other, make major decisions together, compromise on matters that affect both parties, and most importantly, not cross boundaries.
 They should never try to belittle or one-up each other.

 Respect does not mean that you sacrifice yourself or your desires and ambitions for your partner.
 It does not mean that you don’t discuss issues fearing it might trigger an angry response or hurt your partner.
 It means that you take responsibility for your actions, communicate and try to understand your partner’s needs even if it seems difficult.

 What Are The Examples Of Mutual Respect In A Relationship?